Epilepsy

 With surgery

-• Within 1 year of the surgery:
+Within 1 year of the surgery: declined

-according to the severity (mild, moderate or severe)
+More than 1 year since the surgery: according to the severity (mild, moderate or severe)

 *Mild and moderate: up to 12 seizures per year, properly managed, few or no side effects from medication, and minimal or no impact on work and social life.